Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/11-Reactive-ProgrammingPt.1/Lesson11.md

 ### Sequences

+But in RxSwift, Event Streams are called sequences.

 in RxSwift, everything is a sequence or something that works with a sequence.

-### Event Streams

-Event streams (a sequence of events that happen over time).

-But in RxSwift, Event Streams are called sequences.